In life there are those once-in-a-lifetime events that quickly come and go and, without realizing it at the moment, they have changed your life.

 The next couple of weeks were very dark.
-I hurt people I cared about and took decisions which some may qualify as selfish.
-Once again I could not concentrate, I could not think straight, the days kept getting harder and harder to get through…until I made the final decision that THAT WAS IT!
+I hurt people I cared about and took some selfish decisions.
+Once again I could not concentrate, I could not think straight, the days kept getting harder and harder to get through…..until I made the final decision that THAT WAS IT!
 I WAS GOING TO TRAVEL THE WORLD!!!

 Since my return, everyone has told me that I “was not the same person since coming back from Africa”.

 Tanzania totally changed my life.
 Are there any special moments that have re-shaped your life?
 What are your major life-changing experiences?